 Managing High Conflict Parents

 First, high conflict divorce couples must have a detailed and tight parenting plan.
-The idea is to mitigate against any foreseeable sources of conflict.
+The idea is to mitigate as much as possible against any foreseeable sources of conflict.
 Days of the week, even hours of the day must be taken into account.
 Summer scheduling and holiday visits must be specifically addressed in detail, as well as exchanges, forms of communication, and telephone scheduling for the children with each parent.

 The responsibility to represent your client’s concerns must always be weighed against ethical considerations regarding the best interest of the child.
 Sometimes you may need to ask your client to reconsider going to court on a given issue.

 Parental conflicts chronically played out in court, particularly when children know that they are occurring, damages the child’s post-divorce adjustment.
 These difficulties can last a lifetime.
 Conflict affects boys and girls equally.
 Children of all ages are equally affected.
-Furthermore, even if the child has a positive relationship with each of the parties in conflict, he/she will still be negatively affected emotionally.
+Furthermore, even if the child has a positive relationship with each of the parties in conflict, he/she will still be negatively affected emotionally by conflict.